Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 | **NoSQL database**                                              |
 | • Your data are unstructured                                    |
 | • Your data are extremely large                                 |
-<div style="text-align: center">Table 4.1.
-When to use different data management and analysis technologies</div>
 <br>

 \vspace*{-8pt}